MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/anchor-guides-content-through-qr-codes-and-embed-deep-links.md

 Without deep links embedded, operators are presented with an overview of selectable guides from the execution environment with the risk of selecting the wrong guide.
 This poses a risk, particularly if you have machinery with similar instructions, or have multiple guides for the same machinery, like switching settings.

-When working with QR code anchors at a production site, best practices regarding [printing settings, size, location, orientation, and contrast](../pc-app-anchor-qr-code.md#best-practices-for-qr-code-anchors) help you succeed with anchoring and expedite QA validation of your guides.
+When working with QR code anchors at a production site, best practices regarding [printing settings, size, location, orientation, and contrast](../pc-app-anchor-qr-code.md#best-practices-for-qr-code-anchors) help you succeed with anchoring and expedite quality assurance (QA) validation of your guides.
 However, your industry's specific requirements might collide with these anchor best practices: you might be forced to compromise with best practices to stay compliant.
 For example, your organization requires laminated QR codes in a lab setting, even though glossy materials can negatively affect scanning due to reflected light.

 ## Next steps